Nespresso, Tassimo or Dolce Gusto?

 See all our Illy coffee machine reviews.

-Lavazza a Modo Mio
+Lavazza A Modo Mio

 - Available from: Large supermarkets nationwide, online

-For serious caffeine lovers, the A Modo Mio range of coffee machines are designed to produce espresso-based drinks only.
+For serious caffeine lovers, the A Modo Mio range of coffee machines is designed to produce only espresso-based drinks.
 Some machines have a steaming wand or integral milk frother for fans of milky coffees such as lattes.

 What can I drink?

+- Lavazza really caters for espresso drinkers, and many of its capsules are designed to be enjoyed black.

-There are 10 coffee strengths in the range, all made with 100% coffee embodying a different flavour from floral to full-bodied.
-Decaf is also catered for.
-The whole range is widely available from high street stores and supermarkets, although you can purchase online.
+The whole range is widely available from high street stores and supermarkets, although you can also purchase online.

 How does it work?

-The capsule is inserted into the machine and the upper foil of the capsule and the bottom get pierced in several places.
-The preheated water from the attached water tank gets pumped through the pod with 15 bar pressure, flowing through the ground coffee and exiting the capsule at the bottom.
+You insert the capsule into the machine, which pierces the upper foil of the capsule and the bottom in several places.
+The preheated water from the attached water tank is pumped through the pod with 15-bar pressure, flowing through the ground coffee and exiting the capsule at the bottom.

 What about recycling?

-While currently the pods are not recyclable, Lavazza is working on compostable capsules made from Mater-Bi material, a patented bioplastic created from a thistle-based biopolymer.
+Although the pods aren't currently recyclable, Lavazza is working on compostable capsules made from Mater-Bi material, a patented bioplastic created from a thistle-based biopolymer.

 See all our Lavazza coffee machine reviews.